rpede/tutorial-react-ci/README.md

 ## Closing thoughts

-You have now build a reasonable CI workflow for a React frontend application.
+You have now built a reasonable CI workflow for a React frontend application.

-The general concepts applies for other tech-stacks as well, but the way it is set up will be a bit different.
+The general concepts will apply for other tech-stacks as well.
+But the way it is set up will be a bit different.

 It is common to also have a workflow to automate deploying the application.
 That will be an exercise for later.